 Introduction:

 Fish are cold-blooded animals that appeared during the Devonian period.
 They are the most diverse group of vertebrates and have organs for immunity similar to those in the mammalian immune system.
 The immune system is a network within an organism that detects a broad range of agents, from viruses to parasitic worms, protects against diseases, and differentiates between harmful and non-harmful agents.
 The study of immunology in aquatic organisms began with Metchnikoff, who observed the wounded larvae of starfish and later explored the cellular basis of the interaction between host and pathogen.
 Organisms have outer and inner epithelial surfaces that help defend against microorganisms and contain lectins, complement proteins, lysozyme, and antimicrobial peptides.
 Fish immune systems represent important comparative outgroups for understanding the evolution of the immune system (Lieschke and Trede, 2009).
 Most secondary lymphoid organs in fish are similar to those in mammals; however, differences in lymphatic nodules and bone marrow organs contribute to a less robust adaptive immune response in fish (Mokhtar et al., 2023).
 The immune system of fish contains both innate and adaptive immunity.
-Innate immunity acts as the primary defense line against pathogens and is non-specific in nature, whereas adaptive immunity is specific and targets particular pathogens.
+Innate immunity acts as the primary defence line against pathogens and is non-specific in nature, whereas adaptive immunity is specific and targets particular pathogens.
 Physical parameters, humoral parameters, and cellular factors are the three components of the innate immune system.
 The fish kidney contains two parts: the anterior kidney, also called the head kidney, which is aglomerular and contains B lymphoid cells, and the posterior kidney.
 Antigen-presenting cells (APCs), such as macrophages or monocytes, are crucial for distinguishing between self and nonself-cells and for inhibiting foreign agents accordingly (Rauta et al., 2012).

 Fig.1.
-Components of Innate immune system in fish
+Components of Innate immune system in fish\\\\\\\\\\\\\\\\\

 There are various types of pathogens that affect the health and growth of fish.
 These pathogens include bacteria (Aeromonas spp., Vibrio spp., Flavobacterium spp., Yersinia ruckeri), viruses (Infectious Pancreatic Necrosis Virus [IPNV], Spring Viremia of Carp Virus [SVCV], Koi Herpesvirus [KHV], Channel Catfish Virus [CCV]), fungi (Branchiomyces spp., Saprolegnia spp.), and parasites (Ichthyophthirius multifiliis, Dactylogyrus spp., Gyrodactylus spp., Trichodina spp.)
 (Mondal et al., 2022).
-Bacterial pathogens have developed various mechanisms to evade or neutralize host defences, thereby ensuring their survival within a host (Celli and Finlay 2002).
+Bacterial pathogens have developed various mechanisms to evade or neutralize host defences, thereby ensuring their survival within a host (Celli and Finlay, 2002).
 These strategies include biofilm formation, surface modulation, cytokine inhibition, blockade of acquired immunity, and the utilization of specific virulence factors such as type III secretion systems and pore-forming toxins.
 Biofilm formation enables bacteria to create a protective matrix that shields them from immune cells and antibiotics, enhancing their resistance (Finlay and McFadden 2006).